5 Interesting Facts About Nutritional Composition of Breast Milk

 3. Proteins in Nutritional Composition of Breast Milk

-There are high levels of protein in colostrum and the levels gradually decrease as Baby grows older and older.
-By six months of age, Baby should get an external source of protein, for example in baby cereals or other solid foods.
+There are high protein levels in colostrum, which gradually decrease as Baby grows older and older.
+By six months of age, babies should get an external source of protein, for example, in cereals or other solid foods.

 - antibodies (helps fight against bacterial and viral infections),